-ESD construction will be achieved from the implementation of a project specific requirements of the developer's EMS.
+ESD construction will be achieved from the implementation of a project specific Environmental Management System (EMS).
+A Construction Management Plan (CMP) (construction and operation) should be prepared and implemented that complies with the requirements of the developer's EMS.
 The developer should review the plan before the commencement of construction, and regularly during operation.
-The EMS framework is designed to assist individuals and organizations manage the way they conduct their operations, generally to reduce their impact on the environment.
+The EMS framework is designed to assist individuals and organisations manage the way they conduct their operations, generally to reduce their impact on the environment.